Concept of GST on Job Work

 4 Mins read

 The job work sector is one of the major sectors in the Indian Economy.
-Here, a principal manufacturer will provide the inputs or semi-furnished goods to the job worker, who would then further process the goods and return the same to the principal.
-Job workers are considered to be small persons who might not be able to comply with the GST provisions and payment.
-So, the whole idea behind the concept of job work under GST is to meet the compliance requirements of the principal on behalf of the job worker regarding the goods processed.
+Here, a principal manufacturer provides the inputs or semi-finished goods to the job worker, who then further processes the goods and returns them to the principal.
+Job workers are considered to be small businesses that may not be able to comply with GST provisions and payment requirements.
+The primary objective of the job work concept under GST is to fulfill the compliance requirements of the principal on behalf of the job worker regarding the goods processed.

 Job Work

-As per the GST Act, job work is defined as the treatment or process that is done by a person on goods while these goods belong to another registered person.
-The person who is doing the job of further processing or treatment of goods belonging to the registered person or the principal is the job worker.
-The ownership pertaining to the goods will not be transferred to the job worker for the purpose of further processing or treatment of the same.
-The ownership, therefore, rests with the manufacturer or the principal, and the job worker is only required to carry out the process which is specified by the principal.
+As per the GST Act, job work is defined as the treatment or process that a person performs on goods while these goods belong to another registered person.
+The person responsible for further processing or treatment of goods belonging to the registered person or the principal is referred to as the job worker.
+The ownership of the goods will not be transferred to the job worker for further processing or treatment.
+The ownership, therefore, rests with the manufacturer or the principal, and the job worker is only required to carry out the process that the principal specifies.

 Procedural Aspects of Job Work

-1. The principal who assigns the work to the job worker and the registered person can send the inputs or capital goods under intimation and pertaining to certain conditions without any tax payment to a job worker.
+1. The principal who assigns the work to the job worker and the registered person can send inputs or capital goods under intimation, subject to certain conditions, without any tax payment to the job worker.
 These goods, then, after the completion of the work, would be brought back without payment of tax.
 When such goods are passed on to the job worker by the principal, then such principal need not reverse the ITC (Input Tax Credit) availed on inputs or capital goods.

-2. The principal can send inputs or the capital goods to the place of the job worker for such further processing without binging the same to his premises and also claim the ITC for the taxes paid on such input or capital goods.
+2. The principal can send inputs or capital goods to the place of the job worker for further processing without bringing them to their premises, and also claim input tax credit (ITC) for the taxes paid on such inputs or capital goods.

-3. The job worker should return such input goods or capital goods sent to him within a period of 1 and 3 years, respectively from the date on which such goods were sent to the job worker.
+3. The job worker should return such input goods or capital goods sent to him within a period of 1 to 3 years, respectively, from the date on which such goods were sent to the job worker.

 4. After the processing or treatment of the goods, the job worker may clear the goods to,